ikmich/defapi/README.md

 The core of **defapi**'s operation is based on the generated json files that represent definitions of your endpoints.
 You can generate endpoint defs in the following ways:

-- If you have set `api.baseUri` in `defapi-config.js`, you can run `defapi generate` from the terminal to generate defs of all the endpoints in your api.
+- If you have set `api.baseUri` in `defapi-config.js`, you can run `defapi generate` from the terminal to generate json files for of all the endpoints in your api.
 If `api.baseUri` is not configured in `defapi-config.js`, this cli command will fail.
-- Calling `POST {BASE_API_PATH}/defapi/defs/generate` will generate the endpoint def json files without needing to read the baseUri from the defapi config file.
+- Calling `POST {BASE_API_PATH}/defapi/defs` will generate the endpoint json files without needing to read the baseUri from the defapi config file.
-- Generated endpoint def files are stored in `__defapi/` under the project src root.
+- The generated endpoint def files are stored in `__defapi/` under the project root.
-- You can edit the endpoint def files to provide documentation about your endpoints.
+- You can edit the endpoint json files to define your endpoints.

 ## Defining endpoints using Typescript decorators

-In addition to the endpoint definition json files, endpoints can also be defined using defapi decorators inside your controller classes as shown here:
+In addition to the endpoint definition json files, endpoints can also be defined using decorators inside your controller classes as shown in the example below:

 ```typescript
 import { defEndpoint, defQuery } from './index';